 The preferred option involves the construction of a new double-circuit 132 kV transmission line from Cultana to Port Lincoln, via Yadnarie, with the ability to upgrade the Cultana to Yadnarie section to 275 kV at a later date.

-This option has a negligible impact on customer bills (estimated at around 10 cents per annum) as the cost of the new transmission line is fully offset by avoiding the cost of replacement works on the existing transmission line and annual generator network support payments.
+This option has a negligible impact on customer bills as the cost of the new transmission line is offset by avoiding the cost of replacement works on the existing transmission line and annual generator network support payments.

 On 12 April 2019 ElectraNet received approval from the AER that the preferred option identified in the Eyre Peninsula RIT-T PACR satisfies the requirements of the RIT-T.

-Subject to receiving all other necessary approvals, construction works are planned to begin during 2020, with completion expected by the end of 2021.
+Subject to receiving all other necessary approvals, construction works are planned to begin in April 2021, with completion expected by the end of 2022.

-The estimated cost of the project is approximately $240 million.
-The AER has already approved around $80 million to replace major components of the existing line as part of our revenue determination.
+The estimated cost of the project is approximately $290 million ($2017-18).
+The AER has already approved around $74 million ($2017-18) to replace major components of the existing line as part of our revenue determination.